Keeping City Streets Safe

-Persons designated as peace officers in the province of Alberta man the mobile photo radar vehicles.
+Persons designated as peace officers in the Province of Alberta man the mobile photo radar vehicles.
 The operator is responsible for setting up and testing the equipment in the vehicle.
 The operator also observes and makes notes on each violation.

 Why does photo radar occasionally operate in areas designated "No Stopping/No Parking?"

 In general photo radar vehicles do not operate in restricted areas.
 This does occur only under specific instructions from the Calgary Police Service.
-These vehicles are exempt under the Alberta Traffic Safety Act (section 63 and 64) and may enforce in a restricted area the same as any conventional police vehicle.
+These vehicles are exempt under the Alberta Traffic Safety Act (sections 63 and 64) and may enforce in a restricted area the same as any conventional police vehicle.

 How do I get photo radar to set up on my street?

+To make a request, please visit www.calgarypolice.ca to access the Traffic Service Request Form.
 A member of the Photo Radar Unit will call you back to discuss your concerns and determine if a photo radar unit will be deployed in your area.